Harmonia2Side/NeonSunshineLinux/README.md

 - [x] Installation and execution instructions using virtual environment for improved stability
 - [] Automated virtual environment setup
 - [] .desktop file and setup for launching the spript from the main OS launcher
+- [] Rewrite filepath changes for simultaneous compatibility in Linux and Windows
+- [] Contribute enchancement to upstream with proper testing on both platforms

 > The contents below this line are from the README of the original repository: